abeckDev/AzureDotnetSdkWorkshop/README.md

-# AzureDotnetSdkSample
+# AzureDotnetWorkshop
-A collection of samples on HowTo use Azure .NET SDK to manage Azure Resources.
+An Azure .NET Core SDK Workshop for beginners